National Insurance Company LimitedIncurred Claim Ratio - 96*

 National Insurance Company Overview:

-National Insurance Company is the second largest non-life insurance company in India.
+National Insurance Company is the second-largest non-life insurance company in India.
 It is one of the oldest insurance companies in India, having a viable market presence in Northern and Eastern regions of the country.
 Its product segment includes a multitude of general insurance plans, offered to a wide arena of clients encompassing different sections of the society.
 Headquartered in Kolkata, West Bengal, National Insurance has gained recognition as a leading general insurance company in the Asia Pacific region.
-The company has successfully grabbed a place for itself among top global business insurance companies.
+The company has successfully grabbed a place for itself among the foremost global business insurance companies.

-National Insurance Company was formed in December 6, 1906.
-Consequent to passing of the General Insurance Business Nationalization Act in 1972, 21 foreign companies and 11 Indian companies were merged with National Insurance Company Limited India and it became a subsidiary of General Insurance Corporation of India (GIC).
+National Insurance Company was formed on December 6, 1906.
+Consequent to passing of the General Insurance Business Nationalization Act in 1972, 21 foreign companies and a total of eleven Indian companies were merged with National Insurance Company Limited India and it became a subsidiary of General Insurance Corporation of India (GIC).
 On 2002, National Insurance de-linked from GIC and currently, it is operating as an independent entity, wholly owned by Govt. of India.

 National Insurance Company Statistics: